AadityaJain0128/System-Threat-Forecaster/README.md

 ## Overview

-This project is based on a Kaggle competition where the goal is to **predict the probability of a Windows machine being infected by malware**, using system telemetry data collected by antivirus software.
+This project is based on a Kaggle competition where the goal is to **predict the probability of a Windows machine being infected by malware**, using system telemetry data.
 The dataset contains anonymized system configuration properties and corresponding malware infection labels.

 ---